Mybuilder.com

 Research questions

-When designing this feature it was vital to ask specific questions as regards the behaviour of the tradesperson and homeowner through the job process.
+It was vital to ask specific questions as regards the behaviour of the tradesperson and homeowner through the job process.
 Interviews and research were able to answer the following design questions:

 Design problem - No idea of when to faciliatate

 We had no idea of when to send facilitation messages and at what stages of the process tradespeople were looking to quote and invoice homeowners.
+Research was to provide the logic for this.

 Design problem - Conversation sits dormant

-Chat is currently static and does not suggest specific actions at logical points in order to facilitate and encourage conversion.
+Chat is currently static and does not prompt specific actions at logical points in order to facilitate and encourage conversion.
 Data showed that jobs that sat dormant for more than a few days rarely converted.

 Design overview